Stakeholder Resources

 Time:

-Details: Agency leadership and direct care staff are encouraged to attend.
-All stakeholders are welcome.
+Details: These meetings are intended for Agency leadership, direct care staff, and stakeholders.
 Topics include: Provider Information Notices (PINs); policy updates on chaptered legislation; other presentations and topics of interest.

 Contact: Children's Residential Regional Offices